marijnh/blog/_posts/2025-09-30-addressing-editor-content.md

 So, though both of my editor projects use offset positions, I keep asking myself whether there is a way around the need to *map* those positions on every change.
-If we could have some way to represent document position in a 'stable' way, where you can still use them when you come back to a document, even if that document has changed in a bunch of ways since you generated it, that would be so convenient.
+If we could have some way to represent document position in a ‘stable’ way, where you can still use them when you come back to a document, even if that document has changed in a bunch of ways since you generated it, that would be so convenient.